basecamp/handbook/performance-plans.md

 # Performance Improvement Plan Process

 We don’t want any of our employees to feel unclear on where they stand, should they find themselves in need of improving their performance.
-So below are the steps take at Basecamp when your manager identifies a problem with your performance that must be addressed with a performance improvement plan (PIP).
+So below are the steps taken at Basecamp when your manager identifies a problem with your performance that must be addressed with a performance improvement plan (PIP).

 ## Identify and Document
 Your manager will identify a productivity or disciplinary problem as soon as possible after it occurs if it’s a specific incident, or as soon as they can when they sense a general problem with your ongoing performance.
 Your semiannual reviews may be helpful in identifying a problem, but managers shouldn’t wait for those reviews to raise a problem with you.